Manonedde/scil_mri_longdata/docs/source/pipeline/evaluation_metrics.rst

      Figure 1.
 Representation of the pipelines used for the evaluation of the white matter bundles.

 Bundle-profile
-  To generate the bundle-profile (also called track-profiles), `Tractometry Flow`_ first compute a centroid which is then resampled to 20 equidistant points.
+  To generate the bundle-profile (also called track-profiles), `Tractometry Flow`_ first compute a centroid which is then resampled to **20 equidistant points**.
 Each voxel will have the section label (1 to 20) of its closest centroid point (Figure 2).
   For each section, **mean** is computed by averaging the measures value of all voxels occupied by the section (label, Figure 1).
+Finally, a tract profile is extracted for each combination of measurements and bundles.

   .. figure:: bundles_profiling.png
      :align: center